 Pokémon Sword and Shield Expansion Pass release date

 The Sword and Shield DLC pack is split into two parts, which will be released on the Nintendo Switch cover the course of 2020.

 Part 1 is called The Isle of Armor, which will arrive by the end of June 2020.
 Then Part 2 is The Crown Tundra and will be released ‘Fall 2020’, or autumn for us Brits, placing it around September/October.

 There will also be free updates so new content is on the way even if you don’t buy the Expansion pass.
-The first is available today, 9 Jan, and adds either Klara or Avery depending on which version you have along with Galarian Slowpoke - head to Wedgehurst Station once you’ve installed the update.
+The first came out in January and added either Klara or Avery depending on which version you have, along with Galarian Slowpoke - head to Wedgehurst Station once you’ve installed the update.

 Free updates will coincide with the The Isle of Armor and The Crown Tundra adding over 100 new Pokémon each time.
 However, you will only be able to get them in the base game via trading if you don’t get the Expansion Pass.

 Viewers watching the Pokémon Direct presentation were clearly confused about the price of the Sword and Shield Expansion Pass going by the chat window, with many thinking each new section required a separate purchase.

 However, the Expansion Pass is a single price and includes both releases.
 In the UK it’s £26.99 and the US price is $29.99 - you can pre-order it now, but make sure you buy the the Shield or Sword version of the expansion pass to match your base game.

 If you do pre-order, you’ll get a Pikachu Uniform and an Eevee Uniform, while anyone who buys the pass before 31 August will also get the Champion Leon's tights and cap to wear in-game.